 For a few years in the 1980s, I lived and worked in Washington, D.C.
-Spring is long and glorious around the Capitol city, so visitors and residents enjoy two months or more of blossoming trees, including magnolias, cherries, dogwoods, crabapples, quince, and many others.
-The blossoming tree season here is much more compressed, which makes it more startling when it arrives and more precious, I think.
+Spring is long and glorious around the Capitol city, so visitors and residents enjoy two months or more of spring blossoming trees, including magnolias, cherries, dogwoods, crabapples, quince, and many others.
+The spring blossoming tree season here is much more compressed, which makes it more startling when it arrives and more precious, I think.

 We’ve hit that moment in the year when trees and shrubs have burst into bloom.
 My cherry tree began blossoming this weekend as did both of the apple trees in back.
 Lilacs will follow soon enough.
 We went to the Metrodome Sunday to watch the Twins play and hear the Northfield High School choir sing the national anthem, and on the walk back to the car, I could not stop looking at the massive flowering crabapple trees that line the sidewalks near the Hennepin County Medical Center.
 These must be old trees as their trunks are about a foot in diameter and the branches were covered with pink and deep lavender flowers.
 What better sign of spring than a flowering tree, all beauty and promise, gaudy and grand.